naninovel/docs/docs/support/index.md

 ### Support Plan

-Subscribe to Support Plan to receive dedicated support and other extra services: [account.naninovel.com/support](https://account.naninovel.com/support).
-A free one-year subscription is included when you register your Naninovel license for the first time.
+Support Plan subscription provides access to the `#support` channel on our Discord server, where we directly addresses the requests.
+Additionally, it grants access to the engine sources, samples project and UPM repository allowing to install latest stable and preview releases directly from GitHub.

-Subscription grants access to the `#support` channel, where requests are typically addressed within 24 hours on business days.
-Users are also allowed to create private threads for direct communication with our team, including the lead developer.
+A free one-year subscription is included when you register your Naninovel license for the first time, after which it has to be renewed.
+Manage your subscription on the account dashboard: [account.naninovel.com/support](https://account.naninovel.com/support).

 ### Reporting Bugs